PACIO Transitions of Care Implementation Guide

 Section Code: local code: Behavioral Health Summary

 Description: Observations, assessments, and interventions regarding the impact of behaviors on mental and physical well being.
-Examples of behaviors include reactions to stress, habbbits, substance use disorders, eating disorders, as well as mental health conditions such as anxiety, depression, psychosis, and personality disorders.
-Interventions include education, counseling, pharmacological and non-pharmalogical treatments.
+Examples of behaviors include reactions to stress, habits, substance use disorders, eating disorders, as well as mental health conditions such as anxiety, depression, psychosis, and personality disorders.
+Interventions include education, counseling, pharmacological and non-pharmacological treatments.
 Impacts on physical and mental health include legal, social, and occupational issues, as well as physical impacts from behaviors such as sedentary lifestyles.

 Functional Status